houen/www.houen.net/index.md

 Right now I may *think* I know what I am doing, but *I really don't*.
 Therefore I should get to the first version with as little effort as possible.
 This means I should not waste time on clever code.

 Get to the first version with as little effort as possible.

+### Collaboration

+#### Reviewing pull requests

+##### Always be polite and friendly
+A pull request is a place for friendly collaboration.
+It is not a battleground.
+Always be nice and friendly to each other.

+##### Misunderstandings can very easily happen
+Remember, it is very easy for misunderstandings to happen over a text-based medium.
+Something you write in a slightly annoyed tone might be read as a fiery insult by the receiver.
+Just dont do it.

+Strong disagreements happen.
+It is best to solve these face-to-face, else over the phone, or lastly via synchronous chat.

+Come to the best agreement you can.
+Then respectfully describe the different viewpoints and what the outcome of the discussion was.

+Jokes are of course okay, but should be used with caution.
+This is also because of the risk of misunderstandings.